CaiPeng99/Currency_Exchanger/README.md

  **Check Running Containers**:<br>
  `docker ps`

-**Your application should run succefully on EC2!**
+**Your application should run successfully on EC2!**

 ### 10. CI/CD for later use
 Here comes S3 bucket(Simple Storage Service): (where to upload all the new versions)<br>
-when a new version of the application is ready, is tested and packaged, I want to be automatically deployed in a new EC2 instance.<br>
+when a new version of the application is ready, tested, and packaged, I want it to be automatically deployed in a new EC2 instance.<br>

 I will use User Data Script in EC2 instance<br>
 I will add a script which will download the new version of the application and start it.<br>
 e.g.: So at the end of my pipeline, when my package is created, I will upload it to S3.
 Then start EC2 instance<br>
 The bucket name must be unique all around the world.<br>

-So, create a download script: (which downloads the latest version from S3 and start the application)<br>
+So, create a download script: (which downloads the latest version from S3 and starts the application)<br>
 <img width="477" alt="Screenshot 2024-08-01 at 10 59 51 PM" src="https://github.com/user-attachments/assets/d7065a9d-df87-4841-b717-a58bdffb8aba">

-use ASW command(AWS-cli)<br>
+use ASW command(AWS-CLI)<br>
 `#!/bin/bash
 cd /home/ec2-user
 aws s3 cp s3://my-bucket/demo-0.0.1-SNAPTHOT.jar.